 • SPAN 211: Advanced Spanish

-• SPAN 215: Spanish for Heritage Speakers
+• SPAN 215: Spanish Heritage Speakers

-• SPAN 304: Texts and Contexts: Latin America (pre-1900)
+• SPAN 303: Texts and Contexts Iberia (pre-1900)

 • SPAN 316: Visual Cultures of Latin America

-• SPAN 317: Visual Cultures of US Latinx
+• SPAN 317: Latinx Culture

-• SPAN 320: Creative Writing in Spanish
+• SPAN 320: Creative Writing

 • SPAN 340: Latin American Crime Fiction

-• SPAN 341: Topics on LGBTQ+ Literature and Cultures
+• SPAN 341: Topics in LGBTQ

-• SPAN 344: Hispanic Caribbeans in NYC
+• SPAN 344: Hispanic Caribbeans in US

 • SPAN 345: Indigenous Philosophies and Cultural Productions

-• SPAN 346: Introduction to Caribbean Studies
+• SPAN 346: Intro to Caribbean Studies

-• SPAN 347: Afro-descendent Writers in the Hispanic Caribbean
+• SPAN 347: Afro-Descendent Writers in the Hispanic Caribbean

 • SPAN 435: Research Seminar in Hispanic Literature and Civilization